fpco/cache-s3/README.md

 `cache-s3 clear`, `cache-s3 clear stack` or `cache-s3 clear stack work` with the same arguments that `cache restore` would be called with.
 Alternatively a file can be manually removed from an S3 bucket.
-Despite that files on S3 have extension `.cache`, they are simple `.tar.gz` and can be manually ispected for content, if some CI build failure debugging is necessary.
+Despite that files on S3 have extension `.cache`, they are simple `.tar.gz` and can be manually inspected for content, if some CI build failure debugging is necessary.

 ## Features

 * Data will not be uploaded to S3 if it has not changed.
-By change here I don't mean only the content of files, but also attributes of files and folders, such as modification time, changes in permisssions or ownership.
+By change here I don't mean only the content of files, but also attributes of files and folders, such as modification time, changes in permissions or ownership.
 So even `touch` of one of the files being cached will trigger an upload to S3.
 * Consistency of cache is verified when it's being restored.
 * Compression algorithm is customizable.
 For now on Windows only gzip is available, gzip and lz4 on others.
-* Default hashing algorithm SHA256 can also be overriden.
+* Default hashing algorithm SHA256 can also be overridden.